JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ## Cube Features in Kartothek

-*	**Multiple-datasets**: When mapping multiple parts (tables or datasets) to Kartothek, using multiple datasets allows users to copy, backup and delete them separately.
-Index structures are bound to datasets.
+*	**Multiple-datasets**: When mapping multiple parts (tables or datasets) to Kartothek, using multiple datasets allow users to copy, backup and delete them separately.
- This was not possible with the existing multi-table (within a single dataset) feature present in kartothek.
+ Index structures are bound to datasets.This was not possible with the existing multi-table (within a single dataset) feature present in kartothek.
  We intend to phase out the multi-table single dataset functionality soon.

 *	**Seed-Based Join System / Partition-alignment**: When data is stored in multiple parts (tables or datasets), the question is how to expose it to the user during read operations.
- Seed based Join marks a single part as seed which provides seed dataset in the cube, all other parts are just additional columns.
+ Seed-based join marks a single part as seed which provides seed dataset in the cube, all other parts are just additional columns.
  Cube uses lazy approach of seed based join, since it better supports independent copies and backups of datasets and also simplifies some of our processing pipelines
  (e.g. geolocation data can blindly be fetched for too many locations and dates.)